aagrigory/telstra/README.md

 # telstra
+This is a Kaggle project that
-Predict the severity of service disruptions on the network
+Predict the severity of service disruptions on the network.
+Dependent variable has three categories: 0, 1, 2